Seahawks, QB Geno Smith finalizing new multiyear deal

 Smith then had to weather a training camp competition with Drew Lock — acquired in the Wilson trade — to become a starting quarterback for the first time since the 2014 season with the New York Jets.

 In his first start with the Seahawks in 2022, Smith threw for two touchdown passes in the first half to lead the Seahawks to a 17-16 win over Wilson and the Broncos.
+Afterward, Smith coined a phrase during a live on-field interview that would come to define his season saying “they wrote me off.
+I ain’t write back, though.”

 And with that, he was off and running (or should we say passing?), leading the Seahawks to wins in six of their first nine games to rank as one of the surprise teams in the NFL.